BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 penguin.
 Now focusing on $\beta_0$ however, what does it represent?
-From our posterior estimate we can state that if we saw an Adelie penguin with a 0 mm flipper length we would expect the mass of this impossible penguin to somewhere between -4213 and -546 grams.
+From our posterior estimate we can state that if we saw an Adelie penguin with a 0 mm flipper length we would expect the mass of this impossible penguin to be somewhere between -4151 and -510 grams.
 According to our model this statement is true, but negative mass does not make sense.
 This is not necessarily an issue, there is no rule that every parameter in a model needs to be interpretable, nor that the model provide